Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Methods

 \subsection{Adaptive Nonlinear Vector Autoregression}

-In this section, we introduce the adaptive NVAR model.
-Figure~\ref{fig:hybrid_nvar} illustrates the differences between NG-RC (or NVAR) and adaptive NVAR.
-The construction of the linear feature vector and computation of the output vector are the same in both models.
-The difference lies in the computation of the nonlinear feature vector: whereas NVAR constructs a fixed nonlinear vector derived from the linear feature vector, our adaptive NVAR model trains a shallow MLP in order to compute it.
-We also incorporate $W_{\text{out}}$ into the training architecture introducing a skip connection so that it is trained simultaneously with the nonlinear feature vector.
-This eliminates the need for matrix inversion in \eqref{eq:Wout} by using gradient-based optimization instead.
+In this section, we present the data-adaptive NVAR model.
+Figure~\ref{fig:hybrid_nvar} contrasts the conventional NG-RC (or standard NVAR) formulation with the proposed Adaptive NVAR.
+Both approaches have an identical construction of the linear feature vector and computation of the output vector.
+The distinction arises in the treatment of the nonlinear feature vector: while standard NVAR constructs a fixed nonlinear vector derived from the linear features, Adaptive NVAR employs a shallow MLP to learn this representation.
+Furthermore, we integrate $W_{\text{out}}$ into the training architecture via a skip connection, enabling its joint optimization with the nonlinear feature vector.
+This eliminates the need for matrix inversion in \eqref{eq:Wout}, replacing it with gradient-based optimization.